 BBC 1Xtra’s Sian Anderson tells us what to really think about Kanye co-signing grime and UK rap at last week’s Brits.

-It's been almost a week since the Brit Awards, and we've had time to reflect.
-But in the desperate scrambles for contrarian context, it doesn't seem like anybody can decide on whether Kanye West getting a selection of the UK's finest rap and grime stars to join him onstage was a necessary move or a progressive one.
-So, lo and behold, people are doing exactly what they tend to do when they're kept in the dark in situations they want to address: They're making assumptions.
+It’s been almost a week since the Brits, and we've had time to reflect.
+But in the desperate scrambles for contrarian context, it doesn’t seem like anybody can decide on whether Kanye West getting a selection of the UK’s finest rap and grime stars to join him on-stage was a necessary move or a progressive one.
+So, low and behold, people are doing exactly what they tend to do when they’re kept in the dark in situations they want to address: they’re making assumptions.

 The main ones are: